 • Spread 3-4 drops of Magic Oil across palms and apply to wet hair before styling.
 Reapply to dry hair for finishing.

-• Frizz-Ease, Moroccan Oil and other silicone-rich oils.
+• Olaplex No.7, Frizz-Ease, Moroccan Oil and other silicone-rich oils.

 • Coconut Oil Derivatives - moisturize and soften• Linseed Oil – Omega-3 fatty acids help nourish• Grape Seed Oil – Gives strength and shine• Wheat germ Oil – Helps hydrate and repair• Sunflower Seed Oil –antioxidant moisturiser• Carrot Seed Oil – Antibacterial and healing

 FREE FROM: silicone, parabens, sulfates, xenoestrogens, phthalates, colours.

 Michael Van Clarke